Amit-Kumar-Pandey-05/Dine.in/README.md

-# Dine.in - Food Delivery Website
+# Dine.in - A Food Delivery Website

 Welcome to Dine.in, a delicious food delivery website developed by Amit Kumar Pandey.
 Currently, dine.in offers a delightful frontend interface for users to explore and order mouthwatering dishes from the comfort of their homes.